cathyliucx/cathyliucx/README.md

 I'm an AI Researcher with an interdisciplinary background spanning Cognitive Neuroscience (MS) and Computer Science (PhD).

+These directions share a common goal: building AI research systems that generate hypotheses, evaluate evidence, and learn continually.
+AI for Science provides the overarching framework for automating research, while AI for Investment—particularly factor discovery and strategy validation—extends this framework into asset management.
+Human-in-the-loop & Cognitive-inspired AI provides a methodological foundation for both, incorporating cognitive principles, expert knowledge, and feedback into agent learning and decision-making.
+My background in cognitive psychology, cognitive neuroscience, and computer science connects these directions across cognition, algorithms, and applications.

 **Research Interests:**

 * 🤖 **AI for Science** — Developing AI Scientists and agentic systems to accelerate and automate scientific workflows, including hypothesis generation, experimental design, and research validation.